 Kings Park Education provides practical ideas for excursions and inspiration for teaching in the classroom.

-Teachers planning an excursion to Rio Tinto Naturescape Kings Park for the first time are required to attend a free induction and site familiarisation session.
+Teachers planning an excursion to Rio Tinto Naturescape Kings Park for the first time are required to attend an essential free induction and site familiarisation session.
 Attending a pre-excursion induction will help ensure the best possible outcomes for your class and meet the requirements for planning and risk assessment in this unique venue.

 Professional development workshops